 Typically, the process starts with the contractor making a ‘payment claim’.

-A payment claim cannot be made without an available ‘reference date’ – being a date fixed by the contract or the legislation as a date for making payment claims.
-Only one claim can be made in respect of each reference date.
+A payment claim cannot be made without an available date – being a date fixed by the contract or the legislation as a date for making payment claims.
+Only one claim can be made in respect of each available date.

 Once a payment claim has been made, the principal (or head contractor) only has a limited time to respond - usually 10 business days, however this can be shorter.
 This response must be in writing and is called a ‘payment schedule’ in most jurisdictions.